Pasta with tomato sauce

 Add spinach and coconut milk.
 Mix well; cover.
 Cook on high for 10 minutes, or until spinach wilts.

-- gnomeboy, ThinkinThin26 and aqua-thin like this
+- gnomeboy, ThinkinThin26, aqua-thin and 1 other like this

 Vegan for the animals, vegan for my body, vegan for the planet.
 But mostly for the animals.